 There’s quite nothing like watching the spectacular Sayulita sunset from the beach or one of the rooftop bars in Sayulita where you can enjoy the unspoiled views of the coastline.
 Sunset watching is one of my favorite free things to do in Sayulita! 😃

 Taking a tequila tour in Sayulita will allow you to taste the signature drink and better understand Mexican culture.

 FUN FACT: Did you know that tequila is registered by the Mexican government?
-According to its stipulations, only drinks made in five states (Guanajuato, Jalisco, Michoacan, Nayarit, and Tamaulipas) and following a strict set of production rules could bear a legal name of tequila.
+According to its stipulations, only drinks made in five states (Guanajuato, Jalisco, Michoacan, Nayarit, and Tamaulipas) and following a strict set of production rules can have a legal name of tequila.